 Average housing prices in Ranch Santa Fe are well into the millions, and you will be hard pressed to find a detached home for less than $1.5 million, even a tear down.

-Attached Rancho Santa Fe homes (condos, town homes, duplexes) are far more afforable, in general, but are rare, with limited inventory.
+Attached Rancho Santa Fe homes (condos, town homes, duplexes) are far more affordable, in general, but are rare, with limited inventory much of the time.

 Many Rancho Santa Fe homes offer idyllic views of the surrounding countryside and hills, and in some cases properties on the hills have distant ocean views, several miles away.

 If you are seeking a truly special luxury home or estate and money is no object, you will find it here.
 Got $10 million, $20 million or more to spend?
 Not a problem.
-At any given time you wil likely find a number of homes on the market in excess of $10 million.
+At any given time you will likely find a dozen or more homes on the market in excess of $10 million.
 If you are interested in a large equestrian property you will likely find several of these to choose from.

-Don't expect to drive around and look at actual Rancho Santa Fe properties for sale - signs are not permitted, open houses are rare, many neighborhoods are gated, and most sellers require that buyers and their agents be accompanied by the listing agent; for many higher end homes you will need to prove you are financially qualified to buy before you can even preview the property and the listing agent will likely accompany the showing.
+Don't expect to drive around and look at actual Rancho Santa Fe properties for sale.
+Real estate for sale signs are not permitted, open houses are rare, many neighborhoods are gated, and most sellers require that buyers and their agents be accompanied by the listing agent.
+For many higher end homes you will need to prove you are financially qualified to buy before you can even preview the property and the listing agent will likely accompany the showing.

 The Covenant is the original planned community in Rancho Santa Fe and includes the downtown commercial area.

 Much of the area was planned by Lillian Rice, a well known architect who has influenced the look and style of many of the Rancho Santa Fe homes and buildings in the area.